PaulVincent-Calvo/Banking-System/README.md

 #### <p align="center"> A Banking System simulation using Tkinter Designer (Python) and MySQL. </p>

+## Notes
+- Make sure to replace all the directory paths in its corresponding folder assets or else it won't operate normally.
+- Use this connection to access the database and if it won't connect try changing the hostname to your current IP address
+- Username: user_treasury_citadel
+  Password: tC23_oop_dbms_pRoj2023
+  Hostname = %
+  Database = treasury_citadel_database

 ## Setup
 - Python version 3.12 (the latest version won't work with the next tool)
 - Download and setup [Tkinter Designer](https://github.com/ParthJadhav/Tkinter-Designer)